offGustavo/md-agenda.nvim/README.md

 ## Agenda View
 Use `:AgendaView` command to open agenda view.
 To switch between pages, use `:PrevAgendaPage` and `:NextAgendaPage`.
 (Pages are relative to today)
+- `:AgendaView` command resets all tag filters before opening the view.
+If you do not want this, use `:AgendaViewWithTags`

-- If the task has a scheduled time but no deadline time, it is shown on the scheduled day.
++ If the task has a scheduled time but no deadline time, it is shown on the scheduled day.
 Also, it is shown today until finished.
-- If the task has a deadline time but no scheduled time, it is shown on the deadline day.
++ If the task has a deadline time but no scheduled time, it is shown on the deadline day.
 Also, based on the configuration, if today is close to the deadline, it's shown today.
-- If the task has both a deadline and scheduled time, it is shown in both the deadline and scheduled time.
++ If the task has both a deadline and scheduled time, it is shown in both the deadline and scheduled time.
 Also, if today is between these times, it is shown today.
-- If the task is a repeating task, it is shown in the scheduled time and the next days based on the repeat indicator until the deadline.
++ If the task is a repeating task, it is shown in the scheduled time and the next days based on the repeat indicator until the deadline.
-- If the task has no deadline nor scheduled time, it is shown today.
++ If the task has no deadline nor scheduled time, it is shown today.

 ### Tags
 You can filter tasks based on their tags in the agenda view by using `:TaskFilterByTag` command.